-We are using DigitalOcean for this guide, but this process will be similar to other VPS hosting providers like Vultr, Linode as well.
+Even though we used DigitalOcean for this guide, this SSH key setup process will be similar to other VPS hosting providers like Vultr, Linode as well.
 Go to Settings > Security and press “Add SSH Key”.
 If you are using Vultr, it is in Account > SSH Keys.

 Now paste the previously copied SSH key in to “SSH key content” box.
 Also, give it a name.